UMMS-Biocore/bootcamp/session9/session9.md

 We will incorporate these 2000 selected genes for clustering and cell type identification for the remainder of this lecture.
 Seurat employs most variables genes to decrease the complexity of dimensionality reduction and clustering algorithms.

-Dimensionality reduction is a necessary step to clustering since most clustering and partitioning algorithms are prone to **curse of dimensionality** which occurs when objects are defined in high dimensional spaces and this objects seem far away from eachother as opposed to lower dimensions.
+Dimensionality reduction is a necessary step to clustering since most clustering and partitioning algorithms are prone to **curse of dimensionality** which occurs when objects are defined in high dimensional spaces and these objects seem far away from eachother as opposed to lower dimensions.

 <img src="../session8/images/curseofdimensionality.png" width="700">